Azure/data-landing-zone/README.md

 ## 3. Setting up the required secrets

 A service principal needs to be generated for authentication and getting access to your Azure subscription.
 Just go to the Azure Portal to find the details of your resource group or workspace.
-Then start the Cloud CLI or install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your computer and execute the following command to generate the required credentials:
+Then start your preffered CLI and execute the following commands to generate the required credentials:

 **Azure CLI**
 ```sh